 Louise Goupil is an assistant professor in the Department of Biology.
 She received a BS in chemical biology from the University of California, Berkeley, and a PhD in chemical biology from the University of California, San Francisco.
 Her graduate research focused on the role of cysteine proteases in the free-living flatworm Schmidtea mediterranea as a potential model system for parasitic flatworms.

-Professor Goupil teaches general biology I/II, cell physiology, and molecular biology courses for biology majors, and a freshman-year seminar microbiology course for non-majors.
+Professor Goupil teaches general biology I/II, cell physiology, molecular biology, and parasitology courses for biology majors.
+She also teaches a freshman-year seminar microbiology course for non-majors.

 - PhD in Chemical Biology, University of California, San Francisco